MorpheusArch/LinDiag/README.md

 # Archlog.sh

 Archlog.sh is a system maintenence tool designed to give users a way to diagnose problems with a system.
+Through a graphical user interface.

 ![alt text](https://i.imgur.com/dY3PgTu.png)

+Its made possible with whiptail BASH scripts and allows the user to:

+1) Check for failed systemd services.
+2) Check network connection.
+3) Display the results of the network connection diagnostic.
+4) Display status of WPA_Supplicant.
+5) Generates a list of all installed packages.
+6) Back up the entire pacman database in the active directory.
+7) Create a dmesg.txt file.

+# Logging

+The results of Archlog.sh can be found in /var/log/archlog for closer inspection later on.